Blake Desjarlais: 2021 campaign

 Desjarlais had previously mulled running for an elected Indigenous leadership role.
 He was skeptical of running in partisan politics, seeing the various parties as only having interest in him to fulfill mandates regarding Indigenous and queer representation.
 Upon meeting representatives from the NDP, his impression was different, stating that "[The NDP] recognized me as a whole person with expertise in a vast variety of sectors."

 During the 2021 election campaign, Desjarlais received support from several members of the Legislative Assembly (MLAs) – Janis Irwin, Chris Nielsen, former premier Rachel Notley and former education minister David Eggen.
-According to Desjarlais, during an evening canvassing shift, they had a racist interaction with five men who mistook him for being Chinese and blamed him for the COVID-19 pandemic.
+According to Desjarlais, during an evening canvassing shift, he had a racist interaction with five men who mistook him for being Chinese and blamed him for the COVID-19 pandemic.

 Member of Parliament

 On election day, Desjarlais defeated Kerry Diotte, a two-term Conservative MP.
 The riding was previously considered a Conservative stronghold.
 MLA Janis Irwin likened Desjarlais's win to a disinterest in the Liberal Party and anger directed towards the Conservative Party due to their actions federally – such as MP Diotte's vote against the conversion therapy ban – and their association with the unpopular United Conservative Party (UCP) government provincially.
 As well, growing support of the People's Party voters siphoned off support from the Conservatives.

 Desjarlais is the first openly two-spirit individual to have been elected to Parliament.

 After being elected, Desjarlais was selected to be the New Democratic Party's deputy caucus chair for the 44th Parliament.

-Desjarlais was defeated in the 2025 federal election by Kerry Diotte.
+Desjarlais was defeated in the 2025 federal election by Diotte.

+Post-parliamentary career

+On April 2, 2026, Andrew Knack, the Mayor of Edmonton, announced that Desjarlais would join his office as his chief of staff.
+Three months later on July 8, Desjarlais stepped down from the position.